joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 ## The Results

 You've already seen the results of Dream Pong.
-Overall the results are underwhelming, but not so terrible that I feel like I wasted my time.
+Overall, the results are underwhelming, but not so terrible that I feel like I wasted my time.
 The simulator at least seems to vaguely understand the concepts of paddle movement and scoring.

 <div class="centered">
     <video height="315" width="240" controls>